 Thanks to the New York Times for publishing this recipe.
-I had been eyeing it for some time and was happy to have an occasion to make it.
-We had our homestay student, Qianying, over for dinner and I made this blueberry cobbler for dessert.
+I had considered it for some time and was happy to have an occasion to make it.
+Our homestay student, Qianying, joined us for dinner and I made this blueberry cobbler for dessert.
 It is easy to make and it doesn’t use much sugar, both are pluses in my book!
 Enjoy the cobbler with a scoop of vanilla ice cream or cream.
 Makes 4-6 servings.

 4 1/2 cups fresh blueberries